 Premise Liability covers all fault related injuries on real property.
 Examples include: Slip, Trip and Falls, falling objects, improperly tacked carpet, latent or hidden dangers in floors and stairs, and many other accidents on property.
 In the hotel and casino context, patrons often suffer injuries due to foreign liquids on floors, faulty building materials, building code violations in construction, and carelessness by employees or others.
-When someone is a victim of an accident involving the premises it is important to document the accident with photographs, witness accounts, incident reports, and video footage.
+When someone is a victim of an accident involving the premises it is important to document the accident with photographs, witness accounts, incident reports, and video footage and call our Las Vegas Premises Liability Attorneys for help.

 Sometimes someone may suffer an injury on the premises of a property, but the liability may rest with someone other than the property owner.
 Such is the case when a defective chair or product owned or manufactured by a 3rd party may be responsible for causing the injury; these cases merge with product’s liability cases or other 3rd party negligence claims.
 These are common in elevator cases where the manufacturer may be charged with maintaining the elevator system or a defective component may be to blame.